cortex-js/compute-engine/src/docs/guide-expressions.md

 </div>

+The value of `expr.numericValue` may be:
+- `typeof expr.numericValue === 'number'`: the expression is a JavaScript number
+- `ce.isBignum(expr.numericValue)`: the expression is a bignum.
+Use `expr.numericValue.toNumber()` to convert it to a JavaScript number.
+- `ce.isComplex(expr.numericValue)`: the expression is a complex number.
+Use `expr.numericValue.re` and `expr.numericValue.im` to access the real and imaginary parts.
+- `Array.isArray(expr.numericValue)`: the expression is a rational as a tuple of two Javascript `number` or two Javascript `bigint`.

+**To access a numerical approximation of an expression if available**, use `expr.N().valueOf()`.
+It will return a Javascript number approximation of the value.

 A symbol may have a value if it represents a bound variable, but it may also have no value if it represents a free variable.